 The first tier (establishment) allows for the establishment under statutory and common law of the following three forms of NPOs:

 - Non-profit trusts, established under statutory law; and

 - Non-profit companies incorporated for a public benefit objective or an objective relating to one or more cultural or social activities, or communal or group interests, established under statutory law.

 The second tier of legislation (voluntary registration) allows any of these organizational forms to apply for the status of a “Registered Non-profit Organisation.”
 Among other requirements, a Registered Non-profit organizations cannot distribute profits, and it must meet certain governance criteria.

-The third legislative tier (partial tax exemption) enables a Non-profit organizations to apply for the status of “Public Benefit Organisation” (PBO).
+The third legislative tier (partial tax exemption) enables an NPO to apply for the status of “Public Benefit Organisation” (PBO).
 Among other requirements, the organisation's sole purpose must be to undertake one or more public benefit activities, carried out in a not-for-profit manner and with an altruistic or philanthropic intent.
-PBOs are restricted from using their resources to directly or indirectly support, advance, or oppose any political party, but they are not restricted from lobbying.
+PBOs may not use their resources to directly or indirectly support, advance, or oppose any political party, but they are not restricted from lobbying.
 They are entitled to a broad range of fiscal benefits, including a partial income tax exemption, an exemption on donations tax, and for some an exemption on transfer duty on immovable property.